metent/uair/README.md

 format = "{time}\n"

 [[sessions]]
+id = "work"
 name = "Work"
 duration = "30m"
 command = "notify-send 'Work Done!'"

 [[sessions]]
+id = "rest"
 name = "Rest"
 duration = "5m"
 command = "notify-send 'Rest Done!'"

 [[sessions]]
+id = "hardwork"
 name = "Work, but harder"
 duration = "1h 30m"
 command = "notify-send 'Hard Work Done!'"
 ```

 A list of sessions has to be provided in the `sessions` key.
-Each session is a table with the following keys:
+Each session is a table containing the properties of the session.
+Some of those properties are listed as follows:

+- `id`: unique identifier of the session
 - `name`: name of the session
 - `duration`: duration of the session
 - `command`: command which is run when the session finishes
 - `format`: specifies the format in which text is printed each second
 - `autostart`: boolean value (true or false) which dictates whether the session automatically starts.

 If a property of a session in the array is unspecified, the default value specified in the `defaults` section is used instead.
+The exception to this rule is the `id` property which, if unspecified, defaults to the index(starting from 0) of session in the sessions array.
 If the property is not mentioned in the default section too, then the property is sourced from a list of hard-coded defaults.

+It is recommended to specify an `id` for every session as it makes it possible for `uair` to keep track of the current session while reloading the config file.
+It also makes it convenient to jump to any session using its `id` using `uairctl jump` command.

 ### Integration with polybar